[ id-ee-ok-ruh-see ]

-Where does Idiocracy come from?
+Where does idiocracy come from?

-Idiocracy, as a coinage for “government run by idiots,” was popularized by the 2006 film Idiocracy though.
-The usual term for a government run by the society’s worst is kakistocracy.
+Idiocracy, as a coinage for “government run by idiots,” is found as early as the 1960s.
+The term was popularized, though, by the 2006 film Idiocracy though.
+A similar term for a government run by society’s worst is kakistocracy.
 Use it with your friends today … you’ll sound smart.

 Directed and written by Mike Judge of Beavis and Butthead and Office Space fame, Idiocracy was released in 2006.
 It follows two people (played by Luke Wilson and Maya Rudolph) who awake after 500 years of suspended animation only to discover that the human race has become extremely stupid due to a commercialistic culture that discourages smart people from having children.
 Most memorably, Terry Crews portrays US President Dwayne Elizondo Mountain Dew Herbert Camacho, a gun-toting muscleman whose ineptitude and braggadocio make him a poor leader.